 Science and innovation are at the heart of government strategy for promoting prosperity and growth.
 Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and Kuwait.

 To promote international collaboration on Science and Innovation, the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network (SIN), which includes over 90 officers based in 30 countries around the world.
 In Kuwait, SIN is working on the following global objectives:

 - Establishing the UK as the Kuwait’s pivotal partner of choice in science and innovation.

-To support the GCC member states (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE) in enhancing their resilience and security by addressing long-term threats, including emerging health issues and global challenges on water and food security, as well as through building their capacity to deliver evidence-based policies.
+- Supporting the Kuwait in enhancing their resilience and security by addressing long-term threats, including emerging health issues and global challenges on water and food security, as well as through building their capacity to deliver evidence-based policies.

-To strengthen bilateral relationships through engagement on science and innovation.
+- Strengthening bilateral relationship through engagement on science and innovation.

-The Gulf Science and Innovation Network consists of four officers covering all six Gulf Cooperation Council countries, with the Head of Team leading from the British Embassy in Doha.
-In Kuwait, SIN is overseen by the British Embassy in Riyadh.
-We work closely with DIT, Prosperity teams at the British Embassy and the British Council in Kuwait.
+The Gulf Science and Innovation Network consist of three officers covering all six Gulf Cooperation Council countries, with the Head of SIN (Gulf) leading from Doha.
+While SIN is based out of the British Embassy in Doha, we work in partnership with the Prosperity team at the British Embassy in Kuwait.
+We also work closely with DIT and Political teams, as well as with the British Council.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and activities in Kuwait, read the UK Science and Innovation Network Country Snapshot.